After volatile quarter, yields steady on Fed buying, rebalancing

 By Ross Kerber

-BOSTON, March 31 (Reuters) - U.S. Treasury yields on Tuesday were on track for a steady finish to a volatile quarter that saw several instruments touch record lows in early March before recovering as government efforts to fight the coronavirus pandemic took hold.
+BOSTON, March 31 (Reuters) - U.S. Treasury yields on Tuesday reached a steady finish to a volatile quarter that saw several instruments touch record lows in early March before recovering as government efforts to fight the coronavirus pandemic took hold.

-The figure also was twice the record low of 0.318% that yields on the 10-year note reached on March 9 as the extent of the pandemic was becoming clear and wiping away the economic optimism that many felt at the start of the year, when the note approached 2%.
+The figure also was twice the record low of 0.318% that yields on the 10-year note reached on March 9 as the extent of the pandemic became clear and wiped away the economic optimism that many felt at the start of the year, when the note's yield approached 2%.

 Yields on other longer-dated Treasuries saw a similar dynamic.
 But yields on shorter-term ones have not rebounded, indicating little expectation of higher interest rates anytime soon.

-The two-year US2YT=RR U.S. Treasury yield for instance was down less than a basis point at 0.224% in afternoon trading and was as low as 0.206%, a level not seen since 2013.
+The two-year US2YT=RR U.S. Treasury yield for instance was up less than a basis point at 0.2358% in afternoon trading after reaching as low as 0.206%, a level not seen since 2013.

 Justin Hoogendoorn, head of fixed income strategy at Piper Jaffray & Co, said the recent steadiness in Treasuries showed investors finally settling into positions.
 Improved liquidity has also helped, he said.